🇪🇸 Ahora disponible en español | Now available in Spanish →

 • Inflammation: CRP, liver enzymes (ALT/AST)

-• Body Composition: Weight, waist circumference, lean mass tracking
+• Body Composition: Weight, waist circumference, body composition tracking

 • Follow-ups: Regular check-ins at weeks 4, 8, 12, and quarterly after